ivanph/resume/resume.md

 ## Software Developer

 ------
-I have been working as a professional developer for about 5 years.
+I have been working as a professional developer since 2012.
 My experience has been a mix of web development and native applications, primarily in Node.js, Qt , Java and PHP.
 I currently focus on building backend services using Node.js but I'm always open to learning new technologies.
 I have worked with frameworks such as Restify, Express, Hapi, Angular and React.
+Recently I've been dabbling in mobile development using react-native and Java/Kotlin, last year I lead the effort to create an Android app for our main product.

 > [github.com/ivanph](https://github.com/ivanph)
 > [ivan.pintadoh@gmail.com](mailto:ivan.pintadoh@gmail.com)